itscodenation/int-curriculum-23-24/unit-2/unit-2-lesson-03.md

 - There are no coding exercises for this lesson.
 Students will begin project planning.

 📝 Upload as Assignment in Google Classroom (Ungraded):
-- [Unit 2 Project Plan](https://docs.google.com/document/d/1VKah1XPtkCOXuHCE2CpxLuP3DC91c4n9CFlHTHHZiqI/edit?usp=sharing) (choose the dropdown option: Make a copy for each student)
+- [Unit 2 Project Plan](https://docs.google.com/document/d/1VKah1XPtkCOXuHCE2CpxLuP3DC91c4n9CFlHTHHZiqI/edit?usp=sharing) (choose the dropdown option: "Make a copy for each student")

 📝 Upload as Assignment in Google Classroom (5 points):
 - [Exit Ticket](https://forms.gle/GrufAuexKqy2esXK6)